Interview with Samantha Collins - Part 2

 countryside."

 Samantha: I am only human.
 Love, affection, and tenderness are very important to me.
-I am very fortunate to have not only a very loving partner, who I have been with now for nearly fifteen years but also the support of all my children, my extended family, and a really great group of friends.
+I am very fortunate to have not only a very loving partner, who I have been with now for nearly fifteen years, but also the support of all my children, my extended family, and a really great group of friends.
 I don’t know that I would have had the strength to get through the massive depression I had before coming out without them behind me, supporting me, and giving me encouragement when needed.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women write memoirs.
+Have you ever thought about documenting your own experiences?

-Being a lawyer I am always looking for a way to reach a solution to a problem.
-Being quite practical I can use these skills not only in my transition but in helping others as well.
+Being a lawyer, I am always looking for a way to reach a solution to a problem.
+Being quite practical, I can use these skills not only in my transition but in helping others as well.
 My fear is always of being patronizing and telling people things they are not willing or prepared to hear.
 Transition is a very personal thing and individual to every girl who goes through it.

 Samantha and Stacy married for 13 years and